Crystalline comparison isomorphisms in $p$-adic Hodge theory: the absolutely unramified case: Introduction

 In the past decades, the crystalline conjecture was proved in various generalities, by Fontaine-Messing, Kato, Tsuji, Niziol, Faltings, Andreatta-Iovita, Beilinson and Bhatt.
 Among them, the first proof for the whole conjecture was given by Faltings \cite{Fal}.
 Along this line, Andreatta-Iovita introduced the Poincar\'e lemma for the crystalline period sheaf $\BBcr$ on the Faltings site, a sheaf-theoretic generalization of Fontaine's period ring $B_{\cris} $.
 Both the approach of Fontaine-Messing and that of Faltings-Andreatta-Iovita use an intermediate topology, namely the syntomic topology and the Faltings topology, respectively.
 The approach of Faltings-Andreatta-Iovita, however, has the advantage that it works for nontrivial coefficients $\LL$ and $\cE$.

-More recently, Scholze \cite{Sch13} introduced the pro-\'etale site $X_{\proet}$, which allows him to construct the de Rham comparison isomorphism for any proper smooth adic space over a discretely valued complete nonarchimedean field over $\Qp$, with coefficients being lisse $\Z_p$-sheaves on $X_{\proet}$.
+More recently, Scholze \cite{Sch} introduced the pro-\'etale site $X_{\proet}$, which allows him to construct the de Rham comparison isomorphism for any proper smooth adic space over a discretely valued complete nonarchimedean field over $\Qp$, with coefficients being lisse $\Z_p$-sheaves on $X_{\proet}$.
 (The notion of lisse $\Zp$-sheaf on $X_{\et}$ and that on $X_{\proet}$ are equivalent.)
 Moreover, his approach is direct and flexible enough to attack the relative version of the de Rham comparison isomorphism, i.e. the comparison for a proper smooth morphism between two smooth adic spaces.

 It seems that to deal with nontrivial coefficients in a comparison isomorphism, one is forced to work over analytic bases.
 For the generality and some technical advantages provided by the pro-\'etale topology, we adapt Scholze's approach to give a proof of the crystalline conjecture for proper smooth formal schemes over $\Spf{\cO_k}$, with nontrivial coefficients, in both absolute and relative settings.
-We note that it is not hard to prove in our setup the crystalline conjecture for formal schemes over arbitrary complete discretely valued rings.
-Furthermore, in a sequel paper we shall construct crystalline comparison isomorphisms for arbitrary varieties over $p$-adic fields.
+Meanwhile, we point out that the method adopted in our proof is rather different from that in \cite{BMS}, in which the authors develop a new cohomology that allows them to prove a strong integral comparison theorem (for trivial coefficients).

 Let us explain our construction of crystalline comparison isomorphism (in the absolutely unramified case) in more details.
-First of all, Scholze is able to prove the finiteness of the \'etale cohomology of a proper smooth adic space $X$ over $K=\widehat{\bk}$ with coefficient $\LL'$ being an $\FF_p$-local system.
-Consequently, he shows the following ``primitive comparison", an almost (with respect to the maximal ideal of $\cO_{K}$) isomorphism
+First of all, Scholze is able to prove the finiteness of the \'etale cohomology of a proper smooth adic space over $\mathbb C_p=\widehat{\bk}$ with coefficient $\LL'$ being an $\FF_p$-local system.
+Consequently, he shows the following ``primitive comparison", an almost (with respect to the maximal ideal of $\cO_{\mathbb C_p}$) isomorphism

-With some more efforts, one can produce the primitive comparison isomorphism in the crystalline case: \begin{thm}[See Theorem \ref{inout}] For $\LL$ a lisse $\Zp$-sheaf on $X_{\et}$, we have a canonical isomorphism of $B_{\cris}$-modules
+With some more efforts, one can produce the primitive comparison isomorphism in the crystalline case: \begin{thm}[see Theorem \ref{inout}] For $\LL$ a lisse $\Zp$-sheaf on $X_{\et}$, we have a functorial isomorphism of $B_{\cris}$-modules

 compatible with $G_k$-action, filtration, and Frobenius. \end{thm} It seems to us that such a result alone may have interesting arithmetic applications, since it works for any lisse $\Zp$-sheaves, without the crystalline condition needed for comparison theorems.